 Mackenzie Capital Management has just extended a tender offer to purchase shares of the REIT for $7.05/share.
 Unfortunately for many investors, it appears that tender offer price would represent a significant loss on their initial capital investment.

-> Additionally, the NAV has decreased by 45% since initial issuance.
-The NAV is now $13.87, down from the $25 initial purchase price.
+Additionally, the NAV has decreased by 45% since initial issuance.
+The NAV is now $13.87.

-> Risks of Non-Traded REITs
+Risks of Non-Traded REITs

 Brokers have an obligation to make investment recommendations that are suitable for their clients.
 They must consider their risk tolerance, net worth, investment objectives and experience in the market.